Intopia/html-email-accessibility-tester/how-it-works.md

 **9. Duplicate IDs** — every element with an `id` is collected, and any `id` value that appears more than once is flagged.
 Zero ids present is a genuine Pass (zero ids means zero duplicates), not "Not tested."

 **10. Colour contrast** — the one test doing real maths rather than structural checks.
 For text with an inline `color` set, the nearest background colour is found by walking up the DOM until an ancestor with an explicit `background-color` (or legacy `bgcolor`) is found, defaulting to white if none exists.
 Both colours are converted to the WCAG relative luminance formula, and the contrast ratio between them is calculated.
 That ratio is compared against 4.5:1 for normal text or 3:1 for large or bold text, per the actual WCAG success criteria, not an approximation of them.

+## Why some tests carry a manual review note

+Five of the ten tests, Headings, Links, Images, Landmarks, and Colour contrast, show an extra note in their results pointing out that a Pass on that test still needs a second, human look.
+The other five don't carry that note.
+The split isn't arbitrary, it comes down to one question: **can this test's own Pass be technically correct while still missing the point of the rule it exists to enforce?**

+**Document title, Document language, Document encoding, Duplicate IDs** — each of these checks a single verifiable fact with nothing behind it.
+A `lang` attribute is present or it isn't.
+Two elements share an `id` or they don't.
+Once the fact is confirmed, there's nothing further to evaluate, so a Pass here is completely and permanently true.

+**Tables** — this one looks like it should belong in the caveated group, since "is this really a data table" sounds like a judgment call.
+But the rule built for it sidesteps that: a table only needs to be one of two valid, checkable shapes, `role="presentation"`/`"none"`, or a caption plus header cells.
+The test never has to guess at the author's intent, only which of the two shapes is present, so it stays unambiguous despite sounding like it shouldn't.

+**Headings, Links, Images, Landmarks, Colour contrast** — each of these confirms a necessary condition, not the actual goal behind it.
+A link having a unique, non-empty accessible name doesn't mean that name is any good, "click here" passes exactly the same as a genuinely descriptive one.
+A heading structure with no skipped levels doesn't mean the levels chosen reflect the content's real importance, or that a section which should have been a heading was marked up as one at all.
+A landmark structure with no nesting or duplication problems doesn't mean using those roles was the right call for this particular email.
+These five tests can all report a clean Pass while the underlying accessibility problem they exist to catch is still sitting right there.
+The manual review note exists to say that plainly, so a Pass is never mistaken for a guarantee.